Unreal-Kingdoms/UE-Game-Build-Toolkit-Community-Edition/README.md

 This section outlines basic usage of the toolkit, this consists mainly of interacting with the Tekton pipeline to run pre-defined automated tasks.

-UEGameBuild Toolkit (C) Tristan Poland 2023 Written with ❤️
+Written with ❤️ by Tristan J Poland